OWASP/owasp-mastg/Document/0x07c-Testing-Cryptography.md

 ## Testing Cryptography

-The following chapter outlines cryptography requirements of the MASVS into technical test cases.
-Test cases listed in this chapter are based upon cryptographic concepts and are not relying on a specific implementation on iOS or Android.
+The following chapter translates the cryptography requirements of the MASVS into technical test cases.
+Test cases listed in this chapter are based upon generic cryptographic concepts and are not relying on a specific implementation on iOS or Android.

-Proper design of a cryptographic system is a common pitfall when designing mobile applications.
+Proper design of a cryptographic system is a common pitfall for mobile application development.
 To achieve good security, a developer has to chose the right cryptographic directive (e.g., symmetric encryption), chose the right implementation for that directive (e.g., AES-GCM) and then configure that implementation correctly (e.g., key length, block modes, key management).
 While this chapter does not give an introduction into cryptography, its questions are designed to find common problems within the mentioned selection and implementation process.

 Throughout this chapter, multiple basic cryptographic building blocks are used.
-It is important to use the building blocks in their intended manner, the following gives a rough introduction into commonly referred concepts:
+The following gives a rough introduction into commonly referred concepts:

 * Hashes are used to quickly calculate a fixed-length checksum based upon the original data.
 The same input data will produce the same output hash.
-Cryptographic hashes guarantee, that the generated hash will limit reasoning about the original data, that small changes within the original date will produce a completely different hash and that it is hard that, given a hash, to provide for original data that leads to a pre-determined hash.
+Cryptographic hashes guarantee, that the generated hash will limit reasoning about the original data, that small changes within the original date will produce a completely different hash and that, given a hash, providing input data that leads to the same hash is not feasible.
 As no secret keys are used, an attacker can recalculate a new hash after data was modified.
 * Encryption converts the original plain-text data into encrypted text and subsequently allows to reconstruct the original data form the encrypted text (also known as cipher text).
 Thus it provides data confidentiality.
-Please note that, encryption does not provide data integrity, i.e., if an attacker modifies the cipher text and a user decrypts the modified cipher text, the resulting plain-text will be garbage (but the decryption operation itself will perform successfully).
 * Symmetric Encryption utilizes a secret key.
 The data confidentiality of the encrypted data is solely dependent upon the confidentiality of the secret key.
+This implies, that the secret key should be secret and thus not be predictable.
-* Asymmetric Encryption uses two keys: a public key that can be used to encrypt plain-text and a secret private key that can be used to reconstruct the original data from the plain-text.
+* Asymmetric Encryption utilizes two keys: a public key that can be used to encrypt plain-text and a secret private key that can be used to reconstruct the original data from the plain-text.

 ### Testing for Custom Implementations of Cryptography

 #### Overview

-The use of a non-standard and custom build algorithm for cryptographic functionalities is dangerous because a determined attacker may be able to break the algorithm and compromise data that has been protected.
-Implementing cryptographic functions is time consuming, difficult and likely to fail.
+The use of non-standard or custom built cryptographic algorithms is dangerous because a determined attacker may be able to break the algorithm and compromise data that has been protected.
+Implementing cryptographic functions is time consuming, difficult and very likely to fail.
 Instead well-known algorithms that were already proven to be secure should be used.
 All mature frameworks and libraries offer cryptographic functions that should also be used when implementing mobile apps.

 #### Static Analysis